Tenari/non-fiction/proof-against-contraception.md

 ## Proof that using contraception breaks the natural law

 1. Sex has two natural purposes: Unity and procreation.
-2. Natural law holds that a thing must fulfill, or potentially fulfill it's purpose to be good.
+2. Natural law holds that no thing should be used in a manner directly opposed to its natural purpose.
-3. Contraception prevents procreation.
+3. Contraception is directly opposed to procreation.
-4. This prevents sex from fully achieving it's purpose.
-5. Thus contraception breaks natural law.
+4. Thus contraception breaks natural law.

 ## Proof that contraception causes self harm